 About Raymond W. Kelly ’63

-Kelly is the current commissioner of the New York City Police Department, having held the position from 1992 to 1994 and 2002 to the present.
+Kelly was the longest-serving commissioner of the New York City Police Department, having held the position from 1992 to 1994 and again from 2002 to 2013.
 Thanks to his formative years at Manhattan College, Kelly has spent more than 40 in the NYPD, serving in 25 different commands.
 In fact, he is the only person to date to hold every rank in the NYPD.

 Through his leadership and personal integrity — exemplified by a long and distinguished record of public service — Kelly, embodies all of the core values of a Lasallian education.
 He stands as an inspiration to past, present and future Manhattan College students.